Manchester Thunder: Northern Thunder

-In 2005 Northern Thunder were named as the North West England franchise in the new Netball Superleague.
+In 2005 Northern Thunder were named as the North West England franchise in the new Netball Super League.
 Together with Brunel Hurricanes, Celtic Dragons, Leeds Carnegie, Galleria Mavericks, Team Bath, Loughborough Lightning and Team Northumbria, Northern Thunder were founding members of the league.
 In 2012, Thunder won their first Superleague title.
 Janelle Lawson scored 33 goals as they defeated Surrey Storm 57–55 in the grand final.

 Manchester Thunder

 In 2012 Thunder relocated from Bury, Greater Manchester to Gorton.
 They subsequently changed their name from Northern Thunder to Manchester Thunder ahead of the 2013 season.

-In 2014 Thunder won their second Superleague title after defeating Surrey Storm 49–48 in the grand final.
-In 2019 Thunder won their third Superleague title.
+In 2014 Thunder won their second Super League title after defeating Surrey Storm 49–48 in the grand final.

+In 2019 Thunder won their third Super League title.

 In the 2022 season Manchester Thunder finished the regular season undefeated, becoming the first team to do so over 20 games.
-They defeated Team Bath in the semi-finals and then beat Loughborough Lightning in the final to claim their 4th Superleague title.
+They defeated Team Bath in the semi-finals and then beat Loughborough Lightning in the final to claim their 4th Super League title.

+In the 2023 season they finished 3rd in the regular season standings and were defeated in their semi-final by the eventual champions Loughborough Lightning.
+They beat Surrey Storm in the third-place play-off.

+In the 2024 season Manchester Thunder finished the regular season top of the table, having only lost one game - against Loughborough Lightning at home.
+They faced Severn Stars in the Semi Final, beating them 63-54, to set up a final against Loughborough, where they were defeated 54-70.

+In 2025 season, Thunder faced many challenges with Lois Pearson, Paige Reed and new signing Nicola Smith all out with injuries and Natalie Metcalf announcing her pregnancy.
+Despite this the team finished 3rd in the league qualifying for playoffs where they beat London Mavericks 79-49 in the minor Semi-Final, but lost to Loughborough Lightning 69-57 in the Preliminary Final.

+In August 2025 Debbie Hallas announced her decision to step down as a director and away from day-to-day involvement of Thunder.
+The decision came after a requirement for new investment to support the club through NSL 2.0 and ensure they were awarded the franchise.
+She had been at the helm for 17 years but remains a minority shareholder.
+David Jennings became the new owner.

+In September 2025 Thunder launched a rebrand which incorporated a new logo, look and feel, as well as a new website.